 Introduction: The human voice carries a wealth of information about a speaker's physical and emotional states, their personality, and perhaps even their past experiences.
 For many people, these experiences include the endurance of traumatic events, which can have a lasting effect on psychological, physical, and neurobiological development.
 In turn, one's past experiences of trauma might impact their vocal function and/or quality.
-The aims of the present study are (1) to identify whether a connection exists between an individual's past experiences and their vocal characteristics, and (2) to explore the extent to which so-called "laryngoresponders" display a unique set of acoustic features when compared to "non-laryngoresponders".
+The aims of this preliminary study are (1) to identify whether a connection exists between an individual's past experiences and their vocal characteristics, and (2) to explore the extent to which so-called "laryngoresponders" display a unique set of acoustic features when compared to "non-laryngoresponders".

-Methods: Data will be presented from 25 vocally healthy cisgender females between 18 and 65 years of age.
-Participants will complete self-report measures wherein they identify their body's habitual response to stress, i.e., their vulnerable body pathway(s), thus allowing them to be characterized either as laryngoresponders or non-laryngoresponders.
-Each participant will complete self-report measures of personality and past traumatic experiences, and they will also provide repeated samples of brief speech recordings for acoustic analysis.
-Descriptive statistics will be reported for all data obtained.
-Pearson's correlation coefficient will be performed to determine if acoustic measure change scores are related to scores obtained from the trauma questionnaires, and independent samples t-tests will be performed on acoustic measure change scores for self-reported laryngoresponders versus non-laryngoresponders.
-Appropriate substitutions will be made if assumptions are violated.
+Methods: Data were collected from 29 vocally healthy cisgender women between 19 and 56 years of age.
+Participants completed self-report measures wherein they identified their somatic responses to stress, i.e., their vulnerable body pathway(s), thus allowing them to be characterized post hoc as either as laryngoresponders or non-laryngoresponders.
+In addition, participants completed self-report measures of personality and past traumatic experiences, and provided repeated samples of brief speech recordings for acoustic analysis.
+Descriptive statistics are reported for all data obtained.
+Pearson's Product-Moment Correlation tests were performed to determine if acoustic measure change scores were related to scores obtained from the trauma questionnaires, and independent samples t-tests were performed on acoustic measure change scores for self-reported laryngoresponders versus non-laryngoresponders.